simeononsecurity/simeononsecurity.ch/content/cyber-security-career-playbook/getting-started-with-a-career-in-cybersecurity/what-does-a-cybersecurity-career-path-look-like/index.en.md

 4. **Communication and Collaboration**: Strong communication skills are essential to effectively convey security risks and recommendations to stakeholders.
 Collaboration with different teams is also important for a holistic approach to cybersecurity.

 5. **Continuous Learning**: Given the ever-evolving nature of cybersecurity threats, a commitment to continuous learning is vital.
-Staying updated with the latest trends and technologies is crucial for a successful cybersecurity career.
+Staying updated with the latest trends and technologies is crucial for a successful cybersecurity career.## Job Roles in Cybersecurity
-{{< inarticle-dark >}}
-## Job Roles in Cybersecurity

 The field of cybersecurity offers a wide range of job roles, each with its own specific responsibilities and requirements.
 Here are a few prominent roles in the cybersecurity industry: